MORTGAGE RATES TODAY IN HAWAII

 Qualifying as a first-time homebuyer varies by program, with some requiring specific credit scores.

-• HHOC Mortgage Down Payment Assistance Loan Program.
-The DPAL Program offers qualifying buyers a first mortgage with a 3% down payment, plus a deferred second mortgage of up to $125,000 for down payment or closing cost assistance.
+• HHOC Mortgage Down Payment Assistance Loan Program: The DPAL Program requires a 3% down payment and offers up to $125,000 for down payment or closing cost assistance.

-• HHFDC Affordable Resale Program.
-This program offers condos purchased by the agency for sale to qualified residents through a public drawing or lottery.
+• HHFDC Affordable Resale Program: This program offers previously owned affordable units purchased by the agency for sale to qualified residents through a public drawing or lottery.

-• HHFDC Mortgage Credit Certificate Program.
-Low-income borrowers can use the certificate to claim a portion of their annual mortgage interest, up to $2,000, as a federal tax credit every year.
+• HHFDC Mortgage Credit Certificate Program: Low-income borrowers can use the certificate to claim 20% of their annual mortgage interest as a federal tax credit every year.

 Using the free calculators is for informational purposes only, does not constitute an offer to receive a loan, and will not solicit a loan offer.
 Any payments shown depend on the accuracy of the information provided.